aryanrajtrangham/Courses_from_priyanshu/Docker.md

 - *Dangling Images* = Images without Tags and not referenced by any container.
 - Modify Image to Single Layer : In a generic scenerio, the more the layers an images has, the more the size of the image.*Flattening* an image to single layer can help reduce the overall size of the image.
 - Docker Registry : A Registry is stateless, highly scalable server side application that stores and lets us distribute Docker images.
-<br>There are various types of registry available, which includes
+</br>There are various types of registry available, which includes
   - Docker Registry
   - Docker Truster Registry
   - Private Repository (AWS ECR)
   - Docker Hub

 - Docker creates container images using layers.
 Each command that is found in a Dockerfile creates a new layer.
-<br>Docker uses a layer cache to optimize the process of building Docker images and make it faster.
+</br>Docker uses a layer cache to optimize the process of building Docker images and make it faster.
 If the cache can't be used for a particular layer, all subsequent layers won't be loaded from the cache.
-<br>docker build -t with-cache .
+</br>docker build -t with-cache . is used to make image with cache

+## Networking